 What Is Flexural Modulus?

 The flexural modulus (sometimes referred to as the bending modulus or tangent modulus) of a material is a mechanical property.
 It describes its stiffness or resistance to a bending action or its ability to deform in bending.
-Specifically, the flexural modulus is the ratio of stress (the force applied over a certain area) to strain (the change in length over the original length) experienced by a material during bending where tension and compression occur on opposite sides of the material.
+Specifically, the flexural modulus is the ratio of stress (the force applied over a specific area) to strain (the change in length over the original length) experienced by a material during bending, where tension and compression occur on opposite sides of the material.
 The flexural modulus of a material is dependent on its chemical composition and the arrangement of atoms throughout its structure.
-A higher flexural modulus indicates a material is more resistant to bending, while a lower flexural modulus indicates a material has a higher tendency to bend when a given amount of bending stress is applied.
+A higher flexural modulus indicates a material is more resistant to bending.
+In comparison, a lower flexural modulus indicates a material has a higher tendency to bend when a given amount of bending stress is applied.

 How To Determine the Flexural Modulus of a Material

-The flexural modulus of a material can be determined using the standard ASTM (American Society for Testing and Materials) procedure D790.
-This standard describes the testing method for determining the flexural properties of reinforced and unreinforced plastics (including thermoplastics and thermosets), composites, and electrical insulation materials.
+The flexural modulus of a material is commonly determined using the ASTM D790 standard, published by the American Society for Testing and Materials (ASTM).
+This procedure outlines the testing method for evaluating the flexural properties of both reinforced and unreinforced plastics, including thermoplastics, thermosets, composites, and electrical insulation materials.

 What Is the Formula for Flexural Modulus?